rahultoppur/CUDA/module_1_C/part1/README.md

 # Stock Portfolio

 ## Introduction
 It's nearing April 15th, and after a year of investing it's time to do your taxes.
 You've made quite a few risky investments in the stock market, and you need to find the total value of your portfolio.
-Throughout the year, you have noted down each of your trades in a file, `portfolio.txt`.
-This file is in the following format:
+Throughout the year, you have noted down each of your trades in a file named `portfolio.txt`.
+This file has the following format:

 ```txt
 GOOG 2000 2080 1